Change Has Become Necessary

 Today, people download all sorts of apps (especially if they're free), and then just forget about them.
 However, the company you downloaded it from often doesn’t forget that at some point you were, at least on some level, interested in their product or service.
 When those customers are re-engaged, it’s called app retargeting.

-Automated mobile marketing can help with app retargeting by using data and machine learning algorithms to target users who have previously shown interest in the app.
+Mobile marketing automation can help with app retargeting by using data and machine learning algorithms to target users who have previously shown interest in the app.
 This can include tracking users who have downloaded the app, but have not yet made a purchase or completed a specific action within the app, as well as users who have abandoned their shopping carts or left the app without completing a desired action.

 By using this data, automated mobile marketing can send personalized push notifications, in-app messages, and other marketing messages to users who are more likely to re-engage with the app and complete a desired action.
 This can help to increase app retention and revenue.